influxdata/telegraf/plugins/outputs/azure_data_explorer/README.md

   ```

   **Note** - This approach could have performance impact in case of large
-  volumes of data, use belwo mentioned approach for such cases.
+  volumes of data, use below mentioned approach for such cases.

 1. Use [Update
    policy](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/updatepolicy)**: